 Today, we’re going to take a deep dive into this topic.

 The work industry is different from previous years.
 There is a lot of unemployment, more employment opportunities in newer fields like the tech industry, and there are more people who are self-employed.
-However, for those that are self-employed, can they still benefit from unemployment benefits?
-Can unemployment benefits help your situation?

 What Does it Mean to be Self-Employed?